Skip to content

 The inciting incident is that she wants to be a dancer but is told she’s too clumsy.

-The conflict and rising action are her obstacles to become a dancer.
+The conflict and rising action are her obstacles to becoming a dancer.

 The climax is when the other dancers tell her to give up, but instead of giving up, she works even harder.

-The resolution is she gains confidence and becomes a dancer.
+The resolution is that she gains confidence and becomes a dancer.
 She fulfilled her dream.

 This meets the criteria for a story.